metachris/micropython-ctl/README.md

 `mctl`:

-* sync: only if files changed (build md5 hashes for all files, and upload only if different)
+* `sync`: upload/delete files as needed (build hashes for all files, and upload only if different, delete if absent locally)
 * ⚠ Check for issues when alternating `mctl` and pymakr
 * uploading files that have changed since last upload
 * flash-erase, flash-backup, flash-restore